Hannibal Directive: The Hannibal Directive

 According to the directive, once it had been declared by a field officer, Israeli forces were to open fire on enemy forces carrying away an IDF prisoner.
 Vehicles suspected of removing such a prisoner from the battlefield could thus be attacked, even at the risk of harming, or even killing, the abductee himself.
 According to some interpretations, this includes even firing missiles from attack helicopters or firing tank shells at suspected escaping vehicles.

 Amos Harel of Haaretz wrote in November 2011 that the Hannibal Directive was suspended for a time "due to opposition from the public and reservist soldiers" but was revised and reinstated by IDF Chief-of-Staff Benny Gantz after the abduction of Gilad Shalit in June 2006.
 The revised order stated that IDF commanders may take whatever action is necessary, even at the risk of endangering the life of an abducted soldier, to foil an abduction, but it does not allow them to kill an abducted Israeli soldier.
 The post-2006 version gave local field commanders the right to invoke Hannibal and take action, without waiting for superior officers' confirmation.

 Former head of Israeli military intelligence (1974–1978) Shlomo Gazit criticised the fact that a low level officer ("a corporal") could invoke the Hannibal Directive, with such potentially far reaching consequences.
 The invocation of the Hannibal Directive in the 2006 Hezbollah cross-border raid had far-reaching consequences.
 An IDF tank sent in pursuit of the abductors was attacked, killing its crew.
 Attempts to rescue the bodies of the tank crew led to further IDF losses.
 By the time the Israeli government convened to decide how to respond to the attack, Israel – according to Gazit – "was already at war".

 The Hannibal Directive was officially revoked by the military in 2016.

-According to the Times of Israel, the directive was replaced by three separate directives in January 2017.
+According to the The Times of Israel, the directive was replaced by three separate directives in January 2017.
 They were named "True Test", "Tourniquet" and "Guardian of life" and dealt with abductions in the West Bank and outside Israel in peace time and a general directive for war time.
 Very little is known about the content of these directives or the eventual differences between them.
 One general difference between the new and the previous Hannibal directive is that now it is clearly stated that, in case of an attempted abduction, soldiers should fire at the abductors "while avoiding hitting the captive".

 A July 2024 Haaretz investigation revealed that the IDF ordered the Hannibal Directive to be used during the October 7 attacks.